CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 -----------------

 Calling :func:`~citrine.resources.project.Project.table_configs` on a project returns an :class:`~citrine.resources.table_config.TableConfigCollection` object, which facilitates access to the collection of all TableConfigs visible to a Project.
-Via such an object, one can preview a draft TableConfig on an explicit set of Material Histories, defined by their root materials:
+Via such an object, one can preview a draft TableConfig on an explicit set of Material Histories, defined by their terminal materials:

 For example: